Developing a Business Plan

 Tips for developing a quality business-plan.

-1. To be credible, a business-plan must be coherent and each parameter in the Business Plan must be based on facts.
+- To be credible, a business plan must be coherent and each parameter in the Business Plan must be based on facts.

-4. In a Business Plan, the marketing plans as well as the financial forecasts require a basic understanding of how these important elements are calculated.
-You can use good software – some of which is free – to facilitate the development of your Business Plan.
+- In a Business Plan, the marketing plans, as well as the financial forecasts, require a basic understanding of how these important elements are calculated.
+You can use good software – some of which is free – to facilitate your business plan development.